Lightning Protection Radius (Rolling Sphere Method) Calculator – IEC 62305

 • h = Height of the structure or air terminal (meters)

-Derivation and Explanation of the Formula
+Derivation of the Formula:

 The formula r = √(2Rh − h²) is derived from the geometry of a sphere tangent to a vertical structure.
 The sphere “rolls” over the structure, and the radius r represents the horizontal distance from the base of the structure to the point where the sphere touches the ground.